stevecrozz/lithostech.com/_posts/2009-05-27-lighten-apaches-load-with-nginx.markdown

     easy enough and I based it on some scripts I found at socialcmsbuzz.
 All the old URLs should still work thanks to a set of handwritten redirects in nginx. [...]"
 ---
-{% picture thumbnail-left 2009/nginx-logo.png alt="nginx logo" %}
+{% responsive_image path: static/img/full/2009/nginx-logo.png alt:

-Since we've been on [slicehost](http://slicehost.com), I've been forced to play the role of system administrator since we don't have a real one.
+"nginx logo" class: "img-float-left" %} Since we've been on [slicehost](http://slicehost.com), I've been forced to play the role of system administrator since we don't have a real one.
 One problem I've run into is the long string of legacy applications that I have to support.
 Some of them I wrote, and some of them I inherited.
 For many reasons, they're often organized and run in sub-optimal ways.
 Separating your static and dynamic content is a good habit to get into when you're building scalable web applications.
 Static content is highly portable because it can live without context.
 You can serve it from